-Previous exam papers for JUR1230 and JUS5230 - International Commercial Law
+Previous exam papers for JUR1730 and JUS5730 - International Humanitarian Law (The Law of Armed Conflict)

-This course changed course code from JUR5230 to JUS5230 spring 2012.
+This course changed course code from JUR5730 to JUS5730 autumn 2011.
 The change resulted in a reduction in credits from 15 to 10, but the learning requirements remained the same.